-Have you been searching the internet looking for a free February 2021 Calendar?
+Have you been searching the internet looking for a free February 2023 Calendar?
 If so, we’re happy to tell you that the search if over!
-Here on VL Calendar, we offer you calendars for all months of 2021, 2022 and 2023, absolutely free!
+Here on VL Calendar, we offer you calendars for all months of 2023, absolutely free!
 As long as you have internet connection, a .pdf reading software like Adobe Reader, and a printer loaded with 8.5″ x 11″ paper, you’re good to go!
-Simply scroll down below and click the download button to get started.
+Simply scroll down below and click the download button to get started!

-Specifically, on our February 2021 Calendar, you’ll find 28 days and two special holidays marked: Valentine’s Day and Presidents’ Day.
-For more information about these holidays and/or our February Calendar, simply scroll down and keep reading!
+Specifically, on our February 2023 Calendar, you’ll find 28 days and two special holidays marked: Valentine’s Day and Presidents’ Day.
+For more information about these holidays and our February Calendar, simply scroll down and keep reading!

-On the February 2021 Calendar, Valentine’s Day will fall on Sunday, February 14.
-Many will most likely be excited by the idea that Valentine’s Day will fall on a Sunday this year.
+Valentine’s Day will fall on Tuesday, February 14.
+Many will most likely be excited by the idea that Valentine’s Day will fall on a Tuesday this year.
 This is because traditionally Valentine’s Day is the day that you celebrate love.
-Whether this be with your girlfriend, boyfriend, fiance, or spouse, it is customary on this day to give one another flowers, a card, chocolates and/or go out to eat in order to celebrate your love for one another.
+Whether this be with your girlfriend, boyfriend, fiance, or spouse, it is customary on this day to give one another flowers, a card, chocolates and go out to eat in order to celebrate your love for one another.
 Certain couples may even feel it’s appropriate to gift jewelry or lingerie to one another as well.

 Most basically, there is no one “way” to celebrate Valentine’s Day.
 The lavishness of the holiday usually varies from couple to couple, with some couples even deciding it’s not a necessary holiday to celebrate.
 In recent year, thanks to the popular TV show Parks and Recreation, the idea of GALentine’s Day has been popularized.
 This idea proposes that Valentine’s Day is a great day for single women friends to gather together and find a reason to celebrate even if they do not have a significant other.